Siphon880gh/healthbrain/.github/README.md

 Collection of notes on Health, Fitness, Wellness, Longevity.
 The goal is to record a wealth of knowledge that can be applied for healthy and productive lives.

 I chose to make this into a Github repository so others can contribute their knowledge and I can easily backup information using version control.
-This Github repo is also integrated with Obsidian MD, offering a seamless authoring experience, allowing me to write and format content as needed while retaining full control over my data.
+This Github repo is also integrated with Obsidian MD, offering a seamless authoring experience, allowing me to write and format content as needed while retaining full ownership over my data.

 See the notes at [https://wengindustry.com/healthbrain](https://wengindustry.com/healthbrain).